prasenjitpriyan/Redux-Toolkit/README.md

 - The new state value should only be calculated based on the state and action arguments.
 - Reducers are not allowed to modify the existing state.

+## Combine Reducer

+It is a function that combine individual reducers to pass to redux store.
+It is use in complex application

 ## Rules of Store

 When it receives an action that cause a change to the state, the store will notify all the registered listeners that a change to the state has been made.
 This will alow various parts of the system, like the UI, to update themselves according to the new state.